arovge/resume/src/experience.typ

         "July 2021 – October 2021",
         "Milwaukee, WI",
         bullets: (
-            "Setup staging and production environments in GCP Cloud Run and Firebase, enabling CD and ensuring a single Docker image was shared across tiers with only config changes, therefore facilitating production-reproducible behavior between tiers.", "Swapped user authentication to Google Sign-In, removing the need to maintain a separate set of credentials for the users resulting in increased security and less organization risk.", "Introduced front-end and API logging capabilities to give insight into errors and prioritize bug fixes before users could report an issue using the product."
+            "Configured GCP Cloud Run and Firebase staging/production environments to enable secure, reproducible deployments using a single Docker image and config-based changes.", "Implemented user authentication with Google Sign-In, removing the need to maintain a separate set of credentials for the users for increased security and less organization risk.", "Added client and server logging to proactively identify and prioritize bug fixes, minimizing reported issues."
         )
     )
 }